 It’s almost as if they had an entire library of expressions in their heads ready for them to pick from.
 This is actually what allows them to churn out thousands of words over a short period of time.

-A good content writer not only has the ability to do this, but also does it with creatively.
-Creativity is a fine line that separates a good writer from a great one.
+Good content writers not only have the ability to do this but also do it creatively, and creativity is a fine line that separates good content writers from great ones.

 You can spot creative content writers by:

 - their use of original metaphors, analogies, or examples

 - their ability to express an idea clearly without using clichés

 4) Know how to research

 Expressing data and ideas in words is just one of many jobs of content writers.
 But words are just one way to transmit a message.

 Before even beginning to draft, you need an idea.
 And to obtain that idea, you need to conduct research.